MetabolicEngineeringGroupCBMA/old_site/_protocols/Taq_purification.md

 This can be resolved by always including a negative control without template.

 1. Streak the Taq E. coli strain on amp plate (box: Björn#2 position #9)
-2. Pick a single colony and inoculate 2 ml SB
+2. Pick a single colony and inoculate 2 ml Superbroth (SB)
 3. Grow O/N
 4. Inoculate 500 ml SB with 1ml of previous culture
 5. Grow to OD640 = 0.4